 Erwin is a native of Oklahoma and an active member of the Osage Tribe of Indians.
-He is a member of a number of scholarly societies, a loyal alumni volunteer of his various alma maters, and enjoys book collecting, the study of genealogy, opera, letterpress printing, and his Jardine's parrot.
+He is a member of a number of scholarly societies, a loyal alumni volunteer of his various alma maters, and enjoys book collecting and the study of genealogy.
 Dr. Erwin is an ordained minister in the Evangelical Lutheran Church in America; he and his partner Rob Flynn are members of St. Matthew's Lutheran Church in North Hollywood, CA, and are very active in Lutheran circles locally, nationally, and internationally.

 "New Light on Martin Luther"